About Rashad Robinson

 Rashad Robinson is a nationally recognized social justice leader, strategist and author.

-For more than two decades, Rashad Robinson’s strategic campaigns, narrative interventions, and movement leadership have played a critical role in winning real change for real people.
+For more than two decades, Rashad Robinson’s strategic campaigns, media expertise and movement leadership have played a critical role in winning real change for real people.

-Today, he advises foundations, nonprofits, and leaders across media, politics, government, and business as they work to improve their impact on the world, design effective campaigns, develop innovative media strategies, help their organizations grow and change, and unlock the power of communities to bring about progress.
+Today, through Rashad Robinson Advisors (RRA), he advises and collaborates with foundations, nonprofits and leaders across media, politics, government and business.
+His aim: to increase their impact by designing effective campaigns, developing innovative media and organizing strategies, guiding strategic investments, and helping them unlock the power of communities to bring about progress.

 Rashad also served as co-chair of the Aspen Institute’s Commission on Information Disorder.
-He won a Webby Award for Best Political Podcast in 2020 and has received numerous other honors from organizations across the social change sector.
-He received honorary doctorates from Georgetown University and St. Mary College of Maryland.
+He won a Webby Award for Best Political Podcast in 2020 and has received numerous honors from organizations across the social change sector.
 Under his leadership, Color Of Change was featured multiple times on Fast Company’s List of Most Innovative Companies.
+He has also received honorary doctorates from Georgetown University and St. Mary’s College of Maryland.

 Rashad was a member of the inaugural cohort of Atlantic Fellows for Racial Equity, a program bringing together leaders in racial justice work across the globe.
 He also regularly participates in international meetings focused on facing the global backlash to hard-won achievements related to LGBT rights.

 For nearly 14 years, Rashad led Color Of Change, transforming it into a national force for Black political power.
 Prior to that, he led advocacy at GLAAD during a period of major cultural and political progress for LGBT people.
-Across his work, he focuses on helping institutions understand the moment they are in—and how to take strategic action that leads to real outcomes.
+Across his work, he focuses on helping institutions understand the moment they are in—and how to engage in the type of strategic action that leads to real outcomes.